 Your logo and branding shouldn’t just live on your Etsy store.

 Part of a great purchasing experience extends to the unboxing experience – make sure yours is on point.
-If you really want to thrill your customers and make certain they’ll be back, use your logo and branding elements in every aspect of your store experience: use them both online and offline.
+If you want to thrill your customers and make sure they’ll be back, use your logo and branding elements in every aspect of your store experience: utilize them both online and offline.

 Make sure you pay attention to: